 When Breasted finally received the official permit for the Megiddo excavations in early August, he forwarded it to Fisher.
 Two weeks later, the team members left the United States, but on two different ships.
 On one was Fisher and his twenty-six-year-old nephew (his brother's son) from St. Louis, who bore the same name but was known as "Stanley."
 The plan was to have him serve as their record keeper and accountant/financial officer, in addition to learning how to do archaeology.
 On the other was Higgins, who would be the surveyor and photographer, along with his wife and daughters, and DeLoach, who was appointed the expedition's cartographer as well as assistant to Higgins.
 Fisher was the oldest, having just turned forty-nine, but Higgins was only about five years younger.
-Each of the Megiddo excavations in the Megiddo excavation in the Megiddo e
+Figure 1.

 The plan was to have these four men begin the preliminary surface survey of the site immediately.
 Four additional Americans would join them six months later, so that the excavation season could begin as planned in April 1926, with the Egyptian workmen having arrived in the meantime.
 The four additional men never materialized, however.
-Only one more team member joined them, the former Yalie named Kellogg, whom we have already met, and who was twenty-eight years old at the time.63 two daughters, the three women chose to live in Beirut, near the American University, rather than at Megiddo; Ethel promptly began teaching first-year Latin to the American schoolchildren there.64
+Only one more team member joined them, the former Yalie named Kellogg, whom we have already met, and who was twenty-eight years old at the time.63

 There were no women included among the initial staff; Fisher left behind his wife, Florie, and their seventeen-year-old son, Clarence Stanley, Jr., in the Philadelphia area.
-Although Higgins brought his wife, Ethel, and their
+Although Higgins brought his wife, Ethel, and their © Copyright, Princeton University Press.
+No part of this book may be distributed, posted, or reproduced in any form by digital or mechanical means without prior written permission of the publisher. $\begin{array}{ccc} \text{CHAPTER I} \end{array}$ two daughters, the three women chose to live in Beirut, near the American University, rather than at Megiddo; Ethel promptly began teaching first-year Latin to the American schoolchildren there.64